architech-boards/louvre-documentation/source/development.rst

 .. warning::

- | Temporally please download the bootloader firmware source from `here <http://downloads.architechboards.com/doc/Louvre/ArchiTech_Louvre_Boot_Firmware.zip>`_
+ | Temporarily please download the bootloader firmware source from "Louvre Board - All Documents and Software in one place" on `the architechboards website <http://architechboards.org/product/louvre-board>`_ section **Downloads Louvre Board -> Software**

 To get the last source of the firmware and bootloader, go to `architechboards website <http://architechboards.org/product/louvre-board>`_.